Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

     azd hooks run postprovision
     ```

-    !!! info "This populates Azure Search and Cosmos DB with product and customer data.
-If you're curious, the code to do this is in Jupyter Notebooks in the relevant `data/` subfolders."
+    !!! info "This step runs the Jupyter Notebooks found in the relevant `data/` subfolders, populating the Azure AI Search and Azure CosmosDB resources with product catalog (index) and customer profile (orders)."
+This step should take just a few minutes to complete from the commandline.

 ---